gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 - Placing Daylight Sensor in the nether leaves them powered

 **1.2.13**
-- Blowing up a spawner jn this version will drop it as an item
+- Blowing up a spawner in this version will drop it as an item

 **Beta 1.2.13.54**
 - Placing Water in End Portals and End Gateways will drop them as an item.
 For End Gateways you may have to use a dispenser with a water bucket in it.